Shevrin Jones: Personal life

-Legacy Magazine’s South Florida's “50 Most Powerful and Influential Black Leaders”

 Florida House of Representatives

 In 2012, after the Florida House of Representatives districts were redrawn, Jones opted to run in the newly created 101st District, which encompassed the cities of Hollywood, Miramar, Pembroke Park, Pembroke Pines and West Park.
 He initially was set to face Pembroke Park Mayor Ashira Mohammed and Hollywood City Commissioner Beam Furr in the Democratic primary, but both Mohammed and Furr dropped out.

-As such, Jones won election to the House unopposed in both the primary and general elections.
+Jones won election to the House unopposed in both the primary and general elections.
 Jones subsequently ran unopposed and was re-elected every two years until 2020 when he ran for Florida Senate District 35 due to term limits.

-Serving in the Florida House of Representatives from 2012 - 2020, Jones championed meaningful bipartisan legislation, including two consecutive bills to secure dignity for incarcerated women; statewide expansion of a clean syringe exchange program; safety and oversight for athletic coaches for youth athletic teams; and ensuring transparency and accountability via State-wide police body cameras.
+Serving in the Florida House of Representatives from 2012 - 2020, Jones championed bipartisan legislation including two consecutive bills to secure dignity for incarcerated women; statewide expansion of a clean syringe exchange program; safety and oversight for athletic coaches for youth athletic teams; and ensuring transparency and accountability via State-wide police body cameras.
 Jones was the Florida House of Representatives Democratic Deputy Whip from 2014 - 2018.